buppyio/bpy/doc/bpy_gc.1.md

 gc means garbage collection, this command is how space is reclaimed after files are rm'd from a ref.
-During a garbage collection, the remote will block any updates to refs, and any attempt to start a second instance of garbage collection will safely fail.
+During a garbage collection, the remote will block any updates to refs, and any attempt to start a second collection will safely fail.

 The gc command works by starting from each ref and traversing the data marking every chunk that is reachable.
 After the marking phase is completed, the gc will perform what is known as a 'sweep'.